Naoki Nakamura (racing driver)

 Naoki Nakamura (中村 直樹, Nakamura Naoki, 14 March 1982, Nara) is a professional Japanese drifter.
 He competes in the D1GP and won the series in 2021 and 2024.
-He won its feeder series, D1 Street Legal, 3 times.
+He won its feeder series, D1 Street Legal, three times.
 He is known for his close tandem drifting.

 Career

-He was initially part of a street racing team called "Burst".
+Nakamura was initially part of a street racing team called "Burst".
 In 2005, he and the team competed in the Ikaten drift event, and his driving style put him the spotlight.

-He started to compete in D1GP in 2005 without initial success.
-In 2006 he started to compete in D1 Street Legal and, improving with each round, got his first win in 2008 putting him second in the standings behind Naoto Suenaga.
+Nakamura started to compete in D1GP in 2005 without initial success.
+In 2006, he started to compete in D1 Street Legal and, improving with each round, got his first win in 2008 putting him second in the standings behind Naoto Suenaga.

-In 2009 he competed against Jikuya Kiyofumi, Masashi Yokoi and Seimi Tanaka for the title, and managed to win 3 times in a row.
+In 2009, Nakamura competed against Jikuya Kiyofumi, Masashi Yokoi and Seimi Tanaka for the title, and managed to win three times in a row.
 He defended his title driving an S13 Silvia.
-Through his time in D1SL he competed in D1GP with D-MAX and took 4th.
+Through his time in D1SL, he competed in D1GP with D-MAX and took fourth.

-In January 2011 he was arrested for street drifting he had done in August 2010.
+In January 2011, Nakamura was arrested for street drifting he had done in August 2010.
 He admitted that he wanted to practice.
 He lost his D1 License and was unable to compete in D1GP or D1 Street Legal despite his status as D1SL defending champion.
 He was able to compete in non D1 competitions such as The Drift Muscle, a new drifting competition founded by Keiichi Tsuchiya and Daijiro Inada after they stepped down from D1 management.
 He went on to win the inaugural season driving the same S15 he previously used in D1GP.

-In 2012 he switched sponsors from D-MAX to Origin Labo.
+In 2012, Nakamura switched sponsors from D-MAX to Origin Labo.
 Continuing to compete in non D1 competitions, he started to use Federal tires and retained his Drift Muscle title.
 However, in 2013 he returned to D1 Street Legal driving an S13 Silvia again.
 He won the championship the following year, making him the most successful driver in the series' history.
 His championship allowed him to participate in the D1GP Exhibition match in Odaiba.
 Despite driving only a slightly modified version of his D1SL car, he beat many D1GP drivers, losing to Masato Kawabata in the end.